-Where a Crisis member also volunteers or accesses training in a Crisis shop, the relevant staff should communicate and share relevant information to ensure individuals are safeguarded.
+Where a Crisis member also volunteers or accesses training in a Crisis shop, e-commerce, for the Changing Lives Grant team or Venture Studio, the relevant staff should communicate and share relevant information to ensure individuals are safeguarded.
 For more guidance on this, see Member Information: Gathering, Recording and Sharing.

-Any staff who remain unsure about their CSO should report any concerns to their manager who will report it to their CSO.
-This may be the CSLO.
+Any staff who remain unsure about who their CSO is should report any concerns to their manager who will report it to their CSO.
+This may be the DSL.